Empress Aelia Eudoxia

 There were several strikes against this match.
 The usurper Maximus had overthrown Valentinian II’s older brother Gratian four years before and Theodosius had not moved against him.
 Maximus hailed from Spain, as did Theodosius, and rose through the ranks of the army under the Emperor’s slain father.
 The armies of Britain and Gaul had acclaimed him in a legitimate way.
 The topper?
 Maximus espoused the Nicene faith.
 Galla and her mother Justina were staunch Arian Christians and the house of Valentinian bore some responsibility for Theodosius’s father’s execution.

 But Justina showed off her beautiful teenaged daughter and caught the aging emperor’s attention.
-When Theodosius asked for Galla’s hand, Justina agreed only on the condition that he take up Valentinian’s cause.
-Theodosius married Galla in 387, went to war, and destroyed Magus Maximus’ troops at the battle of Frigidus.
+When Theodosius asked for Galla’s hand, Justina agreed only on the condition that he take up young Valentinian’s cause.
+Theodosius married Galla in 387, went to war, and destroyed Magus Maximus’ troops at the battle of Frigidus with considerable help from the Gothic auxiliaries.

 It might have been love—historians say Theodosius doted on his beautiful bride.
-But it’s likely there was also a hefty does of pragmatism and dynastic ambitions to his decision.
+But it’s likely there was also a hefty dose of pragmatism and dynastic ambitions to his decision.
 By invading Italy, Maximus showed a level of ambition that could lead him to attack Theodosius next.
-Best case scenario Maximus would be a strong ruler and not cooperate with the Eastern court.
+Best case scenario?
+Maximus would be a strong ruler and not cooperate with the Eastern court.
+Worst case?
+Maximus would move on Theodosius in an effort to become sole Roman Emperor of both West and East.
 By marrying Galla, Theodosius allied himself with an existing imperial dynasty and secured a young malleable co-emperor in Valentinian II.

 Coming up next: Princess Serena, the niece of Theodosius I and foster mother to his children.